 Graduate students receiving any form of financial award from the Institute are required to report to the dean of graduate studies any financial aid from other sources.
-With prior written approval from the dean of graduate studies, students may be allowed to accept outside employment if the time commitment does not interfere with their graduate studies.
-The number of hours per week spent on outside employment must be reported to the dean of graduate studies.
+With prior written approval from the dean of graduate studies, students may be allowed to accept outside employment of no more than 8 hours per week if there is no conflict of interest and the time commitment does not interfere with their graduate studies.
+All outside employment must be reported to the dean of graduate studies.